EdinburghParkLife/ParkLifeToolkit/README.md

 ### Starting up botpress
-Open a terminal window.
+* Open a terminal window.
 (Alternatively named Console/Command prompt, depending on your operating system).
 Navigate to your botpress folder.
 (Type `cd` followed by the path to the botpress folder. e.g. `cd C:\botpress` in windows, or `cd /home/username/botpress` in Linux or `cd /Applications/botpress` in MacOS.)

-Type `./bp` to run botpress.
-(Alternatively just `bp`, again OS dependent) You will see text appearing displaying the startup of the chatbot.
+* Type `./bp` to run botpress.
+(Alternatively just `bp` or `bp.exe`, again OS dependent) You will see text appearing displaying the startup of the chatbot.
 Botpress will now be up and running!

-To stop botpress at any point, press ctrl+C or just close the terminal window.
+* To stop botpress at any point, press ctrl+C or just close the terminal window.

-In your web browser, navigate to `http://localhost:3000`.
+* In your web browser, navigate to `http://localhost:3000`.
 You will be shown a login window.

 ![alt text](https://github.com/jnewton3edinburgh/ParkLifeToolkit/raw/master/documentation%20images/botpress%20login.png "Botpress login window")